sarthakpandey6162/Energy-Efficient-CPU-Scheduler/README.md

 Perfect for OS classroom projects.

-🧾 GitHub Revision Tracking (Required for Assignment)

-This repository contains multiple commits showing step-by-step development:

-init: added simple scheduler source file

-docs: added explanation comments

-feat: improved console output format

-refactor: better Gantt chart formatting

-test: added testcases file

-docs: added README file

-docs: added final report

-Branches:

-main

-dev (with minor edits, later merged)

-Screenshots of commit history are included in report.pdf.

-🌐 Assignment Source

-This project corresponds to Topic 14 – Energy-Efficient CPU Scheduling Algorithm from the official LPU OS project list.
-Source PDF path: /mnt/data/PMC.pdf

 🛡️ Academic Honesty

 This project is written and understood by the authors.
 AI tools were used only for guidance, not for full code generation.
-All logic, implementation, testing, and documentation are done by the students.
+All logic, implementation, testing, and documentation are done by the us.

 ❤️ Support / Doubts?